How to Confidently Solo Over Chord Progressions with Chord Tones On Guitar

 Take a look at the following sample chord progression and then we’ll go over how to practice and apply using chord tones on your instrument.

-Let’s start by targeting the root notes of each chord.
+To start things off, let’s focus on hitting the root notes of each chord.

 Targeting root notes example